Sternzeit Stories

 Photo: The Old Pub Eleven

-Coffee roasting is a craft, and your furniture is a craft.
-Was that a conscious decision when you were making your selection—or did you only notice the parallel later on?
+Coffee roasting is a craft; your furniture is a craft.
+Was that a conscious consideration when you were making your selection—or did you only notice the parallel later on?

 For us, that was a very deliberate decision from the very beginning.

-We see ourselves as artisans—which is why we didn’t want anything “off-the-shelf” for the space either.
-We wanted something that you could not only see, but also feel.
+We see ourselves as artisans—and that’s why we didn’t want anything “off the shelf” for the space either.
+We wanted something you could not only see, but also feel.

-The sensory experience is very important to us.
+The tactile experience plays a major role for us.
 Just like with coffee, it’s not just about the end result, but about the entire journey leading up to it.
-That’s why it quickly became clear to us: we had to see it for ourselves on site.
+That’s why it quickly became clear to us: We have to see it for ourselves on site.

-The production process confirmed exactly what we were looking for.
+The production process then confirmed exactly what we were looking for.
 The materials, the craftsmanship, the local sourcing—everything followed a clear vision and met high standards.
-These were not arbitrary choices, but deliberate decisions.
+These were not interchangeable choices, but deliberate decisions.

 Of course, that comes at a price.
 But we're willing to pay it if the quality and values are right.